OriConceptDesgins/StonksApp/README.md

 # StonksApp

-Slightly diviates from the requirements because I wanted to add also the stock name and the exchange its traded on to give more context.
-I used bootstrap 5 for the CSS part and customized it slightly.
+Added the stock name and the exchange its traded on to give more context on top of what was required.
+Used bootstrap 5 for the CSS part and customized it slightly.
 Didn't use font-awesome but I see that I can also download it as an SVG so I might do that next time.